 Fertility preservation involves the retrieval of mature eggs/sperm with or without the creation of embryos that are frozen for future use.
-This is elective coverage.
-You do not need to be diagnosed with a medical condition resulting in infertility to access fertility preservation

 Premature ovarian insufficiency

 If your infertility has been diagnosed as premature ovarian insufficiency (POI), as described in our clinical policy bulletin, you are eligible for ART services using donor eggs/embryos through age 45 regardless of FSH level.